guptakumarankit/Contact-App/README.md

 # Content Management App
 A simple Content Management App built with React and Tailwind CSS.
-This app allows users to add, edit, delete, search, and view content details easily.
+This app allows users to add, edit, delete, search, and view content if content is present else display not found details easily.

 # Features: